Great Island or Point Gammon Lighthouse

 The tower has not been used as a lighthouse since 1858.

-Unfortunately, the only way to view the lighthouse at this time is from the air or the from the water.
+You can only see this lighthouse from the water to the south of Point Gammon, or via air!
 Hopefully at some time in the future, this important historic landmark will be restored as a lighthouse and open to the public.

 All Rights Fully Reserved.